prroos/ttehnika2019/vuejs-spring-boot/cors-example/README.md

-# Example project for Vue.js and Spring Boot
+# Example CORS project for Vue.js and Spring Boot

 Documentation for frameworks be found from:
 - https://vuejs.org/v2/guide/